 Once you know how much of each item has sold in your specific time frame, and how much profit is driven by each menu item, you can plot popularity and profitability together in a menu engineering matrix.

 That's where the Menu Engineering Spreadsheet comes in.
-It’ll categorize the menu items into one of four menu engineering categories: Stars, Puzzles, Plowhorses, and Dogs.
+It’ll categorize the menu items into one of the four menu engineering categories mentioned above: Stars, Puzzles, Plowhorses, and Dogs.

-Your Y axis will be the item's popularity (or the number of items sold in the timeframe you chose), and the X axis will be the item’s profitability (or that item’s contribution margin).
+Then, it’ll show you all your menu items on a scatter plot.
+Your Y-axis will be the item's popularity (or the number of items sold in the timeframe you chose), and the X-axis will be the item’s profitability (or that item’s contribution margin).
 It'll look something like this:

 You can then draw a trending line through these items to see whether your menu is trending toward Stars, Dogs, Plowhorses, or Puzzles.